w3c/wai-website/_tutorials/forms/notifications.md

 ~~~

 {::nomarkdown}
-<%= code_end %>
+{% include box.html type="end" %}
-{:/nomarkdown}
+{:/}

 ## In-line feedback
 {:.newap#inline}

 In addition to overall feedback, more specific feedback at or near the form controls can better help users to use your form.
 This includes feedback to indicate correctly entered input as well as errors in the input.

 Typically a combination of messages and visual cues are used to provide in-line feedback.
 For example, valid input can be indicated by a checkmark (✓) and green border, while errors can be indicated by an error icon (like a red ✗ or an exclamation mark) and red border.
 Error messages should also provide guidance on how to correct mistakes.
-The concepts for such error messages are essentially the same as for providing [instructions](instructions.html).
+The concepts for such error messages are essentially the same as for providing [instructions]({% link _tutorials/forms/instructions.md %}).

 ### After submit
 {:.ap}